Accelerating the ecological transition is the foundation of our strategic challenges

 of our sites are environmentally certified

-We process the selective collection of one in five French people
+We process the selective collection of one in four French people

 RECYCLING, A STRATEGIC CHALLENGE FOR THE ENVIRONMENT